EmmanuelUgo/stat494/README.md

 # STAT494: Advanced Data Science in R
+This is where i post my STAT494 assignments